E. Robert Kinney

-Robert Kinney (April 12, 1917 – May 2, 2013) was an American businessman, fishery entrepreneur, and philanthropist.
-He served as the chief executive officer of General Mills from 1973 to 1981, previously serving as chief financial officer.
-He was appointed Trustee Chair Emeritus of his alma mater, Bates College, in Lewiston, Maine and served for 27 years.
+Robert Kinney (August 12, 1917 – May 2, 2013) was an American businessman, fishery entrepreneur, and philanthropist.
+He was the chief executive officer of General Mills from 1973 to 1981, previously the chief financial officer.
+He was appointed Trustee Chair Emeritus of his alma mater, Bates College, in Lewiston, Maine, and served for 27 years.

 Early life and education

 Earl Robert Kinney was born in Burnham, Maine, on August 12, 1917, to Harry E. and Ethel V. Kinney.
-He grew up near Pittsfield, Maine on a farm near the Sebasticook River.
+He grew up near Pittsfield, Maine, on a farm near the Sebasticook River.
 His father purchased him a livery stable in Pittsfield where they sold horses.
-He went on to attend Maine Central Institute, graduating in 1935 where he ranked third in his class and played football during his last two years.
+Robert attended Maine Central Institute, graduating in 1935 where he ranked third in his class and played football during his last two years.

-He enrolled in Bates College, in Lewiston, Maine, and graduated Phi Beta Kappa in 1939.
+Kinney enrolled in Bates College, in Lewiston, Maine, and graduated Phi Beta Kappa in 1939.
 He graduated with a major in education and a minor in economics.
-He would end up receiving an honorary Doctor of Laws degree in 1985.
+He received an honorary Doctor of Laws degree in 1985.
 He paid his way through college by "working and living in the home of Lewiston mill industrialist Scott Libbey Sr." and receiving a $500 scholarship from the college.
 He went on to attend Harvard University briefly, with an intention of becoming a history teacher, but dropped out to pursue business interests in Maine.

 Career

 North Atlantic Packing Co.

-He began his business career in 1942, with the Works Projects Administration.
-Kinney began caning crabs via fisheries along the Maine coastline.
-He withdrew a loan from Merrill Trust Co, in Bangor, Maine for $300 to start "buying the crabs for a penny apiece and canning the crab meat," from the catchers in Bangor.
+He began his business career in 1942 with the Works Projects Administration.
+Kinney began caning crabs in fisheries along the Maine coast.
+He borrowed $300 from Merrill Trust Co, in Bangor, Maine, to start "buying the crabs for a penny apiece and canning the crab meat" from the catchers in Bangor.
 He began looking into fisheries and fishing at University of Maine research department, where he discovered that crabs can be hermetically sealed in containers.
 He began to can crabs and other seafood and sell them to distributors.

-He relocated the business to on West Street in Bar Harbor in the Nickerson in 1943.
+He relocated the business to Bar Harbor, Maine, in 1943.
 He slowly began growing his company by hiring women to can mussels and expanded to newer forms of products including clams, flaked cod and haddock, chowder mix, blueberry jam and sweet orange marmalade.
 He was soon contracted by U.S. Navy to produce marmalade, he produced 25 tons daily, and delivered them in 8-lb. camouflaged tins.

-By the 1950s, his endeavors took the form to the North Atlantic Packing Co.
-It soon grew to be a $2 million-a-year business forcing on the distribution of canned crab and other products.
-The company, at its height, employed 400, largely in Bar Harbor, Maine.
+By the 1950s, Kinney's endeavors took the form of the North Atlantic Packing Co.
+It soon grew to be a $2 million-a-year business focusing on the distribution of canned crab and other products.
+The company, at its height, employed 400, largely in Bar Harbor.